 Managed service options: Elasticsearch is available only on Elastic Cloud (deployable on AWS, GCP, Azure) and as an Azure native integration.
 OpenSearch has multiple competing providers: Amazon OpenSearch Service, Aiven, Instaclustr (NetApp), and others.
 More competition means lower prices.

-Searchable snapshots remain an important cost differentiator for cold data.
-This feature - serving queries from object storage instead of keeping all historical data on SSD-backed nodes - is highly relevant for log analytics and observability workloads where most data is cold.
+Searchable snapshots serve queries directly from object storage (S3, GCS, Azure Blob) instead of keeping cold data on SSD-backed nodes — branded as Ultrawarm on Amazon OpenSearch Service and the frozen tier on Elastic Cloud.
+Highly relevant for log analytics and observability workloads where most data is cold.
 In OpenSearch, searchable snapshots are free.
 In Elasticsearch, they require an Enterprise subscription.

 Amazon OpenSearch Service continues to add cost-optimization features: GPU acceleration for bulk indexing and vectorization workflows, and Zstandard (zstd) compression for up to 32% index size reduction.
 Elastic Cloud updated its serverless pricing model in late 2025, moving to VCU-based compute pricing.